 Extracurricural events

 During IAHR 2025, we offer a variety of extracurricular activities.
-These include a selection of full day trips in and outside of Kraków, afternoon walks around various cultural sites in Kraków, and a visit to the Jagiellonian University Museum Collegium Maius.
+These include a selection of full day trips in and outside of Kraków, afternoon events and tours in Kraków, and a visit to the Jagiellonian University Museum Collegium Maius (for premium participants).
 We also offer free entry or discounts to selected museums in Kraków.

 Full day trips